-Hope and Light is a programme of culturally responsive mental health services for people from South Asian, Black African, Black Caribbean, and Eastern European communities.
+Hope and Light is a programme of culturally responsive mental health services for Black African, Black Caribbean, Central and Eastern European, and South Asian communities.

 Hope and Light on BCB Radio